About the United Church of Christ

 Commitment to Social Justice and Inclusion

 The UCC has a long-standing reputation for addressing social issues.
 From the fight for civil rights to supporting women’s and LGBTQ+ rights, the church has often stood up for equality and justice.
-Many congregations describe themselves as “open and affirming,” highlighting their commitment to inclusion.
-While not every local church operates in the same way, there is a consensus that churches should be involved in promoting social justice.
-You’ll see this in interfaith work, community outreach, and team-ups with other organizations.
-The UCC’s bold stances have inspired many people seeking a faith community focused on real-world issues.
+While not every local church operates in the same way, you will often find interfaith work, community outreach, and working collaboratively with other organizations.

 Community Life and Connection